Barred Rocks$16.00 – $18.00 Select options

 - Started Pullets are more durable.
 If you have young children, a started pullet is less likely to be affectionately injured than a day-old chick.

-How do you raise them?
+How do you raise your pullets?

 Our started pullets are raised first in our brooders.
 In this environment, we feed them a high quality medicated starter/grower feed for the first 8 weeks.
 After 8 weeks, they’ve developed an immunity to Coccidiosis, and so the medicated feed is no longer needed, and we switch to a non-medicated grower.